Server Composition

 .

-- Prompts: All prompts from
+- Prompts: All prompts are added with names prefixed using

 becomesmain_mcp.prompt(name="{prefix}_my_prompt")